WRWPhillips/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map() creates and populates a new array with the same number of elements as the first one, with a given function having been applied to each function.
+Useful for molding and shaping data, say all of the entries in a database were formatted incorrectly you could use map in order to fix it.

+    .filter() returns a new array with the results of a callback that runs a truth text on the array provided.
+If you wanted an array of users on a website that had the condition isAdmin: true, you could run this to get a list of the admins.

+    .reduce() executes a reducer function callback on a given array, passing in the return value of the calculation on the previous element in the array in order to keep a sort of running tabs on it.

 2. Explain the difference between a callback and a higher order function.

+    A callack is a function that is passed into a function as an argument, a higher order function is one that takes functions as arguments.

 3. Explain what a closure is.

+    A closure is the combination of a function and the lexical context in which it was declared.
+It has to do with scope and the set of variables or functions in that context that the inner function is able to reach.
+There is a functional scope that the function has access to.
+The variables or functions declares within that function have the ability to reach outward for context, but never inward.
+This is true no matter how deeply nested a function is.

 4. Describe the four principles of the 'this' keyword.

+    Global binding is an error in which 'this' is declared and grabs on to the window / console object.
+Undefined if in strict mode.

+    Implicit binding, whenever a function is called by a preceding dot, the object left of the dot gets 'this'.

+    New binding, constructor functions, whenever a constructor function is used this refers to the specific instance of an object that is created and returned.

+    Explicit binding, where .bind, .call, and .apply explicitly apply this.

 5. Why do we need super() in an extended class?

+    Super allows you to access functions on an object's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.